intergenerational cross training workshop:

 12:45 PM

-Fireside chat: Cercla and opa: what sets them apart in nrda application?
+ask me anything: Cercla and opa: what sets them apart in nrda application?

 Kimberly Katzenbarger, Attorney, Office of the General Counsel, US Department of Commerce/National Oceanic & Atmospheric Administration (NOAA) (invited)